Professional Certificate in Mediation and Dispute Resolution

 About

-Comprehensive Training for Real-World Conflict Resolution
+Essential Skills for Real-World Conflict Resolution

 Completion of this program meets the training requirements for mediator Credentialing through the Texas Mediator Credentialing Association (TMCA) and may also fulfill foundational requirements for practicing mediation in other states (please verify specific requirements in your state).